adevrrc/adev-p2-notes/docs/adonet/server-explorer.md

 ![Add Connection](../images/server-explorer/add-connection.png){: .large }

-All database in this course will not require authentication.
+Databases in this course will not require authentication.
 You can leave the User name as "Admin" and the Password "Blank".
 {: .alert .alert-note}

 You can click the **Test Connection** button after locating the file.
 If this is successful, you know you've setup the connection properly.